tomogwen/persistentlaplaciandatascience/README.md

 ## Usage

-The functions to compute the persistent Laplacian in a number of ways are in `src/perslap.py`.
+Functions to compute the persistent Laplacian in a number of ways are in `src/perslap.py`.

 - To use the persistent Laplacian as a feature vector for a filtration $K_0 \subset K_1 \subset \dots$ using our vectorisation scheme, use the function `features_perslap`.
 - To compute the persistent Laplacian of a complex pair $K \subset L$, use the function `pers_lap_pair`.